yaya-cyber-lab/enterprise-soc-home-lab/docs/15-detection-engineering-final-documentation.md

 Phase 15 was completed successfully.

 The Enterprise SOC Home Lab now includes validated custom detection engineering content for Windows endpoint activity, including PowerShell abuse, account discovery, group enumeration, scheduled task execution, and failed logon detection.

+The Phase 15 validation workflow is also supported by reusable PowerShell and Bash scripts stored in `scripts/phase15-detection-engineering/`.

 This completes the detection engineering and final validation phase of the SOC home lab project.